 The establishment of schools has been a significant feature of Bahá'í experience in the field of development.
-More than 800 Bahá'í-inspired academic schools have been established worldwide.
+More than 800 Bahá'í-inspired academic schools are currently operating worldwide.
 Over half of these are in Africa, about 200 are in Asia, some 100 are in Australasia, and a few dozen are in the Americas and in Europe.
 These educational centers exist in a variety of settings and range from simple kindergartens serving tens of children to large schools at elementary and secondary levels offering education to thousands of students.
-All aim at academic excellence and place special emphasis on service to the community through the application of moral values and spiritual principles, and each strives to meet the particular needs of the society in which it operates.
+All aim at academic excellence, place special emphasis on service to the community through the application of moral values and spiritual principles, and strive to meet the particular needs of the society in which they operate.
+A

-Office of Social and Economic Development, Bahá'í International Community, For the Betterment of the World, 2018, p.28.
+Bahá'í International Development Organization, For the Betterment of the World, 2023.